bcgov/traction-tenant-traceability-controller/TraceabilityAndTractionFeatureComparison.md

 #### Status

-Every web did will have a [`StatusList2021`](https://www.w3.org/TR/vc-bitstring-status-list/) and a [`RevocationList2020`](https://w3c-ccg.github.io/vc-status-rl-2020/) credential available for status management.
+Each web did is equipped with both a [`StatusList2021`](https://www.w3.org/TR/vc-bitstring-status-list/) and a [`RevocationList2020`](https://w3c-ccg.github.io/vc-status-rl-2020/) credential, serving as essential components for effective status management.
 **StatusList2021 was renamed to BitstringStatusList**

 #### Verification

-On top of the aca-py verifications, we will also verify the `expirationDate` as well as the `credentialStatus` of the VCs.
+In addition to aca-py verifications, we will conduct thorough checks on the `expirationDate` and `credentialStatus` of the Verified Credentials (VCs).

 #### Storage

-We store the issued credential in a postgres DB with the use of [aries-askar](https://github.com/hyperledger/aries-askar).
-This is to ensure we can update statuses of issued credentials.
+We securely store the issued credential in a PostgreSQL database, leveraging [aries-askar](https://github.com/hyperledger/aries-askar).
+This approach ensures the ability to efficiently update the statuses of issued credentials as needed.

 ### Presentations

 #### Exchanges

-Presentation exchanges happend over an [oauth authentication channel](https://w3c-ccg.github.io/traceability-interop/draft/#presentation-authentication).
-A submiter will request a token and send a presentation to the `/presentations` service endpoint.
+Presentation exchanges occur over an [OAuth authentication channel](https://w3c-ccg.github.io/traceability-interop/draft/#presentation-authentication).
+A submitter initiates the process by requesting a token and subsequently sends a presentation to the `/presentations` service endpoint.

 #### Workflows

-Presentations can be linked to a [workflow](https://w3c-ccg.github.io/traceability-vocab/#workflow) instance ID.
-These ID's serve to logically group contained credentials.
-The same ID might be used over several presentations depending on the buisness case.
+Presentations have the capability to be linked to a [workflow](https://w3c-ccg.github.io/traceability-vocab/#workflow) instance ID.
+These IDs play a crucial role in logically grouping the credentials within, allowing for a structured organization.
+Depending on the specific business case, the same ID might be employed across multiple presentations.